Battery Technology Includes:

 - Power Density: The volumetric power density of a battery, expressed in Watts per litre (W/l).

-- Rated Capacity: The capacity of a battery is expressed in Ampere-hours, Ah and it is the total charge that can be obtained from a fully charged battery under specified discharge conditions
+- Rated Capacity: The capacity of a battery is expressed in Ampere-hours, Ah and it is the total charge that can be obtained from a fully charged battery under specified discharge conditions.
+This is effectively a more exact term for the capacity of the cell or battery.

 - Self-Discharge: It is found that batteries and cells will lose their charge over a period of time, and need re-charging.
 This self-discharge is normal, but various according to a number of variables including the technology used and the conditions.
 Self-discharge is defined as the recoverable loss of capacity of a cell or battery.
 The figure is normally expressed in a percentage of the rated capacity lost per month and at a given temperature.
 The self-discharge rate of a battery or cell is very dependent upon the temperature.